gplearner001/AdrshyamAI-FreeJun-Ollama/CONVERSATIONAL_PROMPT_FRONTEND.md

 1. PostgreSQL database table for conversational_prompts
 2. Backend API routes for CRUD operations
 3. Integration with conversation generation service
-4. Use active prompt in AI response generation
+4. Use active prompt and greeting message in AI response generation
 5. Add user authentication and associate prompts with users

 ## Files Modified